Stanislus29/StansMicroPy/README.md

 ## Overview

-The purpose of this project was to develop a set of libraries that allow easy programming and prototyping of essential sensor and robotics functions, similar to the form of the Arduino IDE.
+The purpose of this project is to develop a set of libraries that allow easy programming and prototyping of essential sensor and robotics functions, similar to the form of the Arduino IDE.
 The implementations here are independent of any IDE or existing framework — written in 'baremetal' form using only the `machine` modules provided by MicroPython.

 <details>
 <summary><b>🔧 Supported Components</b></summary>